 Salvation Army of York, Fulton Bank offer free financial literacy workshops at bank’s downtown York branch

-YORK — Fulton Bank and the Salvation Army of York are teaming up to offer free financial literacy workshops at the financial institution’s downtown branch at 114 S. Duke Street through the month of June.
+YORK — Fulton Bank and the Salvation Army of York are teaming up to offer free financial literacy workshops at the Salvation Army’s downtown branch at 114 S. Duke Street through the month of June.

 The workshops will cover budgeting, credit issues, borrowing basics and credit card information, and will be held Tuesday evenings beginning at 5:30 p.m., according to a post on the Salvation Army of York’s Facebook page.